PsyanticY/t5adhrit/docker/readme.md

 Typically, when designing an application or service to use Docker, it works best to break out functionality into individual containers, a design decision known as service-oriented architecture.

-Docker files:

-Used for Repeatable, Consistent Builds

-Dockerfiles are simple build files that describe how to create a container image from a known starting point.
-They provide:

-* Can be version controlled
-* Accountability: If you plan on sharing your images, it is often a good idea to provide the Dockerfile that created the image as a way for other users to audit the process.
-* Flexibility: Creating images from a Dockerfile allows you to override the defaults that interactive builds are given.

 The Architecture of Containerized Applications:

 Generally, containerized applications work best when implementing a service-oriented design.

 Service-oriented applications break the functionality of a system into discrete components that communicate with each other over well-defined interfaces.
 Container technology itself encourages this type of design because it allows each component to scale out or upgrade independently.

 Applications implementing this type of design should have the following qualities: